-Last week at the Olami Summit in London, together with Naftali Bennett, Israel’s Minister for Diaspora Affairs, I had the honour of addressing over 1400 young Jewish leaders from over 100 organisations based in more than 20 countries around the world.
-I spoke to them about what Judaism means to me and why it should mean a great deal to them.
-Below is a video, including Hebrew subtitles, of my remarks.
+At the 2017 Olami Summit in London, together with Naftali Bennett, Israel’s Minister for Diaspora Affairs, Rabbi Sacks had the honour of addressing over 1400 young Jewish leaders from over 100 organisations based in more than 20 countries around the world.
+He spoke to them about what Judaism means to him and why it should mean a great deal to them.
+Below is a video, including Hebrew subtitles, of his remarks.

 Friends, let me thank on your behalf Rabbi Rafi Butler, president of Olami, CEO rabbi Menachem Deutsch.
 Let me thank our wonderful benefactors of Olami, Mr. Aaron Wolfson and Elie Horn, incredible people.
 Special thank you to Rabbi Naftali Schiff, JRoots and the team of the Jewish Futures Trust who’ve organised this whole thing and to K’vod Ha’Sar, Naftali Bennett who has come especially for this weekend, and we thank Mrs. Bennett for allowing you out, and this is terrific.